 1. The NF Service Consumer shall send a POST request to the resource URI representing the "up-subscriptions" collection resource.

 2a.
+On success, "200 OK" shall be returned.
+The content may contain the Subscription Correlation ID.

+2b.
 On success, the LMF responds with "204 No Content".

-2b.
+2c.
 On failure or redirection, one of the HTTP status code listed in Table Table 6.1.4.6.2-2 shall be returned.
 For a 4xx/5xx response, the message body containing a ProblemDetails structure with the "cause" attribute set to one of the application error listed in Table Table 6.1.4.6.2-2.